 4. Getting Married at the Old Bank Hotel

 The Old Bank Hotel is located on Oxford’s famous high street and is a 5-star hotel with 43 luxury bedrooms.
-The hotel has unrivalled views of Oxford city, in particular from its rooftop bedroom and terrace.
+The hotel has unrivalled views of Oxford city, particularly from its rooftop bedroom and terrace.
 And the good news is: The Old Bank Hotel hosts wedding receptions (and you can provide your guests with luxury accommodation too).
 The hotel has two private rooms (the Gallery and the Red Room), both of which are licensed for civil ceremonies.
 The Gallery can accommodate up to 50 people sitting down and 70 standing.
 The Red Room has space for 30 sitting guests.

 Old Bank Hotel Venue Pictures